johanhaleby/kubetail/README.md

 # Kubetail

 Bash script that enables you to aggregate (tail/follow) logs from multiple pods into one stream.
 This is the same as running "kubectl logs -f <pod>" but for multiple pods.

+If available, this script will use `multitail`, an interactive, curses-based multi-pane log viewer, or it can manage the log viewing with a simple bash function.
+Using `multitail`, each pod name can be automatically associated with a corresponding _colorscheme_ (using the pod "base" name) that controls the precise formatting and coloring of the viewed log files.

+See the included `multitail` configuration file `kube-multitail.conf`.

+## Installation

+Use `make` to install into reasonably standard places; edit the `Makefile` to adjust to your needs.

+    make install

+This will install the `kubetail` script and the `kube-multitail.conf` file, by default into `$HOME/bin/kubetail` and `$HOME/etc/kube-multitail.conf`, respectively.

 ## Usage

-First find the names of all your pods:
+To find the names of all your pods:

     $ kubectl get pods